-But he and 30 fellow restaurateurs have committed to doing just that, and dozens of restaurants have followed suit.
-The most notable of these is Joe’s Crab Shack, a seafood chain with 130 locations across the country, which began testing a no-tipping system (with raised menu prices to match) at 18 locations last year.
+But Meyer and 30 fellow restaurateurs have committed to doing just that, and dozens of restaurants have followed suit.
+The most notable of these may be Joe's Crab Shack, a seafood chain with 130 locations across the country, which began testing a no-tipping system (with raised menu prices to match) at 18 locations last year.

 Yet thanks to the two-tiered wage law, tipped workers were not included in the New York raise, and the NRA wants to keep it that way.
 In January, 100 anonymous restaurant owners penned a letter to Governor Cuomo asking him to freeze the current wage for tipped workers and exclude them from the coming increase.
 So far, Cuomo has not said he would extend the raise, hard-won by protesting fast-food staff, to tipped workers in full-service restaurants.

 “The industry needs time to adjust to this dramatic increase; this is why we are asking that any increase to the minimum wage exclude tipped employees,” Melissa Fleischut, president and CEO of the New York State Restaurant Association, said in a statement.
 “This increase has already forced restaurants to close, business owners to cut hours and lay people off, and made owners look to incorporate more tablets at tables; any further increase will just exacerbate these problems.”